docker/vscode-extension/README.md

 ### Build Debugging (EXPERIMENTAL)

-This feature is under active development and requires version `v0.26.0` of `docker buildx` or newer.
+This feature is under active development and requires version `v0.26.1` of `docker buildx` or newer.
 This is disabled by default.
+Open [DEBUGGING.md](./DEBUGGING.md) to learn more about this feature in Visual Studio Code and how to enable it.

-This can be enabled and configurations can be created in `launch.json`.
-Please refer to the [official documentation](https://github.com/docker/buildx/blob/master/docs/dap.md) for more information.
-Please report any bugs, feature requests, or feedback [here](https://github.com/docker/buildx/issues/new/choose).
+For information about Buildx and the Debug Adapter Protocol, go [here](https://github.com/docker/buildx/blob/master/docs/dap.md).
+If you have any bugs, feature requests, or feedback about Buildx's support for Debug Adapter Protocol, please report them [here](https://github.com/docker/buildx/issues/new/choose).

 ## Builds